MustBeBang/MustBeBang/README.md

 ## Featured Projects

 <p>
-  Here are a few projects that showcase my skills and creativity:
+  Future projects will be showcase my skills and creativity:
 </p>

 <ul>